 Though it’s hard to believe, along with heatwaves, drought and wildfires, our warming planet is also now driving the emergence of extreme cold weather further south than ever before.

-The time to act to prevent climate-induced damage to the Arctic has passed; the destruction has unfortunately already begun.
+The time to prevent climate-induced damage to the Arctic has passed; the damage has unfortunately already begun.
 But the era of reacting to the impacts of its melting we are currently navigating is still salvageable if we can put measures in place now to prevent further decline in the future.
-If we give it a try, we may even be able to reverse the damage we’ve already done!
+If we give it a try, we may even be able to reverse some of the damage we’ve already done!

 Editor’s Note: The opinions expressed here by the authors are their own, not those of Impakter.com — In the Featured Photo: Burning and frozen matches.
 Featured Photo Credit: Elle Florio/Wikimedia Commons